 There has been a lot of press lately about how innovation can help insurers overcome growth obstacles.
-It’s no secret that the insurtech start-ups of the world, for which digital innovation is their hallmark, are garnering the attention—and funding—of venture capitalists and larger carriers, but how is innovation affecting small to medium business (SMB) insurers?
+It’s no secret that the insurtech start-ups of the world, for which digital innovation is their hallmark, are garnering the attention—and funding—of venture capitalists and larger carriers.
+Yet, how is innovation affecting small to medium business (SMB) insurers?

-In some ways, SMB insurers are vulnerable to a similar fate being experienced by department stores such as Kmart, JC Penny or the local bookshop, which hang on by a thread as the online and big box retailers flagrantly take control of the market.
+In some ways, SMB insurers are vulnerable to a similar fate being experienced by department stores such as Kmart, JC Penny or the local bookshop.
+They either hang on by a thread or disappear as online and big box retailers take control of the market.

 Market demographics contribute to this dilemma, as emerging generations of new customers with demands for anytime, anywhere digital access to policy, claims and account information put an additional burden on these carriers.

 Following that theory, it’s no wonder that SMB insurers may feel overwhelmed at the thought of keeping up with the likes of IoT, machine learning, business intelligence or robotic process automation.

 That’s not to say that these technologies don’t have their place in insurance enterprises of all sizes, but the fact of the matter is, many SMB insurers assume (incorrectly) that they don’t have the resources necessary to climb aboard the innovation train.

 To elaborate, consider the business culture in which SMB insurers (small mutual insurers, commercial workers’ comp carriers, municipal risk pools, captives and self-insured groups) operate.
 These carriers work within a known and predictable entity where budgets are firm, often the result of a formalized, collective group mandate.

 Smaller self-insured pools, such as public entities, under the scrutiny of their not-for-profit state-controlled state insurance departments, are also frequently held to a more stringent set of business performance and accounting standards and metrics.